miklosn/cmdperf/README.md

 - Testing how services perform under controlled request rates

 The actual achieved rate will be reported in the results, allowing you to compare the target rate with what was actually achieved.

+## Community & Support

+Found `cmdperf` useful?
+Here's how you can get involved or get help:

+*   **⭐ Star the Project:** Show your support by starring the [cmdperf repository](https://github.com/miklosn/cmdperf) on GitHub!
+*   **🐞 Report Issues:** Encounter a bug or have a suggestion?
+Please open an issue on the [GitHub Issues page](https://github.com/miklosn/cmdperf/issues).
+*   **🤝 Contribute:** We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report bugs, or suggest features.

 ## License